TutorialsLast Updated Jul 1, 202410 min read

 requires:

-Finally, we need to commit and push all of our changes to GitHub.
-Once we do this, we can go ahead and check the CircleCI dashboard to see the progress of our tests and deployment.
+Finally, you need to commit and push all of your changes to GitHub.
+Once you do this, check the CircleCI dashboard to review the progress of your tests and deployment.

-And Voila! both our deploy and build steps are green and checking the deploy job, our image was built successfully and pushed to Docker hub.
+And voilà! both your deploy and build-and-test steps are green!
+Check the deploy job, and you will find that the image was built successfully and pushed to Docker Hub.

-To verify that our image was pushed to Docker Hub, we can go to the Docker Hub website and check the image’s status.
-In our case, our image is named circleci-automated-dockerhub-image and we can see it on the Docker hub dashboard as below:
+Now verify that your image was pushed to Docker Hub.
+Go to the Docker Hub website and check the image’s status.
+In this case, your image is named pythonuniquedockerimage.

-With this, we have not only verified that our CircleCI configuration works, but also verified that our image was successfully pushed to Docker Hub.
-While it feels like a lot, we have been able to create a CI/CD process using CircleCI and Docker Hub saving ourselves lots of time that would otherwise have been spent on manual Docker Hub deployment.
+You have not only verified that your CircleCI configuration works, but also verified that your image was successfully pushed to Docker Hub.
+You have been able to create a CI/CD process using CircleCI and Docker Hub, saving yourself time that would have been spent on manual Docker Hub deployment.

 Conclusion